IntelligentsystemlabTian/PestDet/README.md

   <summary>Train PestDet</summary>
   python train.py --data data/data.yaml --cfg models/PestDet.yaml
 </details>
+### Validation
+After training is complete, run the following code for verification:

 ## Dataset
 We provide a portion of pest data for training and testing.
 The model training utilizes a dataset in VOC format, which can be accessed at the following link: [https://github.com/IntelligentsystemlabTian/PestDataset](https://github.com/IntelligentsystemlabTian/PestDataset).